 In the 1828 Census Abigail Kelly is described as a householder in Parramatta.
 She was a Roman Catholic, by then aged 50 (born 1778).
 Her daughter, Maria Raine (Kelly), cannot be positively identified in the census.
 Abigail Kelly sold the allotment in three parts to various people.
 One portion of the leasehold was conveyed on 5 September 1831 to her daughter, Maria Raine.
-154 structure within Lot 12.
-(Source: The National Archives UK)

 The whole of Allotment 12 was granted on 19 June 1841 to Francis Watkins of Parramatta in trust of John Tingcombe, Henry Whitaker and Mary Barley, all of Parramatta.
 Court of Claims Case No. 8859 was investigated in December 1840.
 The land measured 76 perches on the south side of George Street.
 The summary indicates Ann Ewer had a claim on the allotment.
-155